hdelva/specification/specs/1-discovery.md

 While Hydra and TREE link to the members of the collection by using the specific collection as a subject, Activity Streams 2.0 (AS) indicates a member starting from the page URL.
 Therefore, when using AS collections, a client implementation should gather the members from the `tree:Node` or `as:CollectionPage` instead.

-`as:totalItems` can be used to indicate the total amount of elements in the collection.
+`as:totalItems` can be used to indicate the total amount of members in the collection.

 AS paging controls such as first, last, next and previous MUST be ignored.